IanxWaifu/AimersCustoms/archetypes/azhimaou.md

 Those Spell/Trap Cards also have inherent activation costs: reducing your monsters’ Levels by 4.
 If a monster’s Level would become 0, it destroys itself.

-The goal is to carefully manage Level resources while transitioning Ritual Monsters into Synchro and Fusion plays to maintain advantage.
+The goal is to manage Level resources to properly gain the effects you desire, while transitioning Ritual Monsters into Synchro and Fusion plays to maintain advantage.

 ---